ajithantonnie/library/README.md

 The application will start on `http://localhost:8080`

-## 🔐 Authentication
+## Authentication

-This API is secured using OAuth2 Resource Server with JWT tokens.
-For demonstration purposes, a simple JWT configuration is provided.

-### Using the API with Authentication

-For testing purposes, you can use basic authentication:
+The API uses JWT tokens for authentication.

+For testing:
-- **Username**: `user`
+- Username: `user`
-- **Password**: `password`
+- Password: `password`

 #### Example with curl:
 ```bash